busgandy/Landing_Page/README.md

-# Attendance
-## Please, note this is for development purpose only.
-### This is an attendance platform for 10 Academy
+## Landing Page for Scholar Network